atinfo/awesome-test-automation/general-purpose-test-automation-tools.md

 ## REST API testing

-* [Karate-DSL](https://github.com/intuit/karate) - Karate is a BDD javascript framework which enables you to script a sequence of calls to any kind of web-service and assert that the responses are as expected.
-It makes it really easy to build complex request payloads, traverse data within the responses, and chain data from responses into the next request.
-Karate's payload validation engine can perform a 'smart compare' of two JSON or XML documents without being affected by white-space or the order in which data-elements actually appear, and you can opt to ignore fields that you choose.

 * [Postman REST Client](https://www.npmjs.com/package/postman-bdd) - The Postman REST client allows you to write tests for your APIs, such as ensuring that your endpoints return the proper HTTP status codes, headers, and content.
 It even has has a built-in test runner that makes it easy to run all of your tests and immediately see the results.
 And you can use the Newman command-line tool to automate your tests and integrate them into your CI and deployment pipeline.

 * [SoapUI](https://www.soapui.org/) - SoapUI is an open-source web service testing application for service-oriented architectures (SOA) and REST.
 Its functionality covers web service inspection, invoking, development, simulation and mocking, functional testing, load and compliance testing.